sphinx-doc/sphinx/CONTRIBUTING.rst

 https://www.sphinx-doc.org/en/master/internals/contributing.html

-You can also browse it from this repository from ``doc/internals/contributing.rst``
+You can also browse it in this repository at ``doc/internals/contributing.rst``

 Sphinx uses GitHub to host source code, track patches and bugs, and more.